 This year sees me interviewing 10 amazing women in project management to celebrate blogging for 10 years.
 Today it’s the turn of Sarah Coleman, who has been inspirational in her work in leadership.

-Sarah is coauthor of *, a book about…leading projects!
+Sarah is coauthor of Project Leadership, a book about…leading projects!
 Now in its third edition, it’s a practical book covering engagement, communication, vision and strategy.
 Sarah has a huge pedigree leading change projects.
 I caught up with her to find out how leadership has changed project management forever.

 Sarah, what transformation has taken place in project management with regards to leadership?